dart-lang/site-www/src/language/patterns.md

 print(a + b + c);
 ```

-You can nest [any kind of pattern][types] inside a destructuring pattern,
+You can nest [any kind of pattern][types] inside a destructuring pattern.
 For example, this case pattern matches and destructures a two-element
 list whose first element is `a` or `b`: